The show IP route command on the Routers

 Routes

-The third section shows all routes the router can take.
-In this section, the routing table keeps only the routes the router can use to forward the data packets.
+The third section shows all routes the router can take to forward the data packets.
 If two or more routes to the same destination are available, the router compares them based on many parameters and selects the best route.
 It keeps the best route in the routing table and the remaining routes in their protocol-specific tables.

 Understanding route entries in the routing table